kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

 etc.

+- [ ] Add drag UI overlay to theme settings form that clearly denotes that it is a drop zone
+- [ ] If possible, support theme-based drops onto all tidy sheets; rather than set colors on the form, this instead sets the variables in the player's game settings and then applies the current theme
 - [ ] Allow hex, hex-alpha, rgb, rgba, hsl, hsla
   - [ ] Validate fields?
 - [ ] Add a config setting which represents the configurable theme(s)